 If you have nothing else, then go for it.
 However, in our experience, a tennis ball isn’t the best option.
 It’s too big, and also not really firm enough.
 Most people find that they won’t get the best results.

-Have your Say about the Orb
+Have your Say about the Orb Foam Roller Ball

 What are your thoughts about the Orb massage ball?
 Is it the top foam roller ball?
 Or, are you considering a standard foam roller?
 Leave a comment below and let us know your thoughts.
 We’d love to hear from you.

 Also be sure to give this article a share on Pinterest, Twitter, or Facebook.
 It’ll help other fitness enthusiasts, like yourself find this useful resource.